Yxwww/yuxi-site/posts/you_may_not_need_redux.md

 </form>
 ```

 Here you go, that's it.
 That's all there is.
 Do you feel the sense of tranquility?
 Do you feel like your soul has been cleansed?
 No rerendering from the `<ul>` component, we don't have to memoize anything.
 Something changed directly update the things needs to be updated.
-It's like WUUUUT?
 How come this is not the norm??

 We ejected from the react ecosystem, we moved from using a `Framework` to directly dealing with `HTML, CSS, JS`.
 We are dealing with the lower level abstraction of the web app development: